- Many Windows 10 users encountered that their laptops won't connect to the TV via HDMI.

-Many users tend to connect a TV to their PC, and while this usually works, many have reported that Windows 10 doesn’t recognize their TV.
-This can be an annoying problem, but in today’s article, we’ll show you how to fix it once and for all.
+Users tend to connect a TV to their PC, and while this usually works, many have reported that their Windows 10 laptop won’t connect to the TV via HDMI.

-What to do if Windows 10 HDMI to TV is not working?
+What can I do if Windows 10 laptop won’t connect to the TV via HDMI?

 1. Reset display output